 What I mean by the latter is try to link your project to an event or phenomenon that is only happening during the time period of the fellowship and cannot happen again or will not happen in the foreseeable future – for example a scientific meeting of experts in your field, the impact of new legislation or the consequences of a recent event such as a community’s recovery from a recent disaster.
 This will add an element of urgency to your project proposal.
 If a selection committee has to choose between two equally strong candidates, they will likely lean toward the candidate whose research proposal is more urgent due to the timing of the phenomenon he or she is seeking to study.

 Another piece of advice I give to fellowship applicants, particularly those applying to a fellowship abroad, is figure out a way to incorporate travel in your research.
 You can propose a project that will chain you to a desk or a lab bench 5 days a week, but why not propose a project that requires focus groups, interviews or observations in different parts of the country?
 Your fellowship may allow you to travel on weekends, but if you can, make travel part of your job.
 That’s what I did.

 The best tip to writing a strong project or research proposal for your fellowship application is the knowledge that you don’t necessarily need to do exactly what you proposed once you win the fellowship.
-What is important is your ability to effectively convey an idea and an approach.
+Project goals often change once they are started due to new information or opportunities, resource constraints, or an improved focus.
+For the application, what is most important is your ability to effectively convey an idea and an approach.
 For fellowship committees, the strength and effectiveness of your project proposal is the best indicator of your success.

 © Victoria Johnson 2012, all rights reserved.